Newton police investigating after man confronts young Black Lives Matter demonstrators, drives truck into crowd

 NEWTON, MASS.
-(WHDH) - Police in Newton are looking into whether criminal charges are warranted after a man confronted a group of young Black Lives Matter demonstrators before driving his truck into a crowd during a peaceful rally outside City Hall on Tuesday.
+(WHDH) – Police in Newton are looking into whether criminal charges are warranted after a man confronted a group of young Black Lives Matter demonstrators outside City Hall on Tuesday before driving his truck into a crowd during a peaceful rally.

-A video that was taken by a demonstrator shortly after the start of the rally showed a dark-colored pickup truck driving at a number of people, prompting them to run for their lives.
+A video recorded by a demonstrator shortly after the start of the rally showed a dark-colored pickup truck driving at a number of people, prompting them to run to safety.

 Leyla Davis, who was one of about 50 activists at the rally, told 7NEWS that she was nearly hit by the truck.